Br. Allen A. White, OSF

 Founder & Director, Saint Francis of Assisi Research Library

-As a native Houstonian and Franciscan friar with the Order of Saint Francis (OSF), Brother Allen’s diverse, professional career has spanned more than forty years in the church, non-profit, and private sectors.
+An active member of the American Theological Library Association (ATLA), Brother Allen serves the Saint Francis of Assisi Research Library as its Founder, Director, Curator, and Archivist.
+And as a native Houstonian and Franciscan friar with the Order of Saint Francis (OSF), his diverse, professional career has spanned more than forty years in the church, non-profit, and private sectors.

-Although born, raised, and educated as a Roman Catholic, Allen’s formal theological training was attained at Tennessee Temple University, now part of Piedmont International University.
-Subsequently, he was licensed and ordained first as a Deacon, then a Minister of the Gospel with the Southern Baptist Convention.
+Born, raised, and educated as a Roman Catholic, Allen’s formal theological training was attained at Tennessee Temple (Piedmont International University.)
+Upon completion of his religious studies, he was subsequently licensed and ordained as a Deacon at Houston’s Second Baptist Church, then as a Minister of the Gospel at Houston’s First Baptist Church.
 Music school was soon to follow.
-In addition to his private studies in classical guitar and composition, Allen received his classical music education at the University of Houston’s Moores School of Music where, for six years, he studied voice with tenor, John Druary of New York City Opera.
+In addition to his private studies in classical guitar and composition, Allen received his classical music education at the University of Houston’s Moores School of Music where, for six years as a performance major, he studied voice with tenor, John Druary of New York City Opera.
 He is a published songwriter with Zondervan and Benson Music.